HIV is a sexually transmitted disease that can affect both men and women. It is caused by a virus that attacks a person’s immune system.

 The number one way to contract HIV is through sexual intercourse.
 Having unprotected sex with an HIV-positive person can get you ill with HIV.
 Furthermore, having multiple sex partners also puts you at high risk of getting HIV.
 Sharing of syringes, needles, and other paraphernalia also makes you susceptible to acquiring not only HIV but other diseases as well.

-If you care for your well-being and want to protect yourself from HIV, it is important to practice protected sex to avoid contracting HIV and other STDs from your sexual partners.
+If you care about your well-being and want to protect yourself from HIV, it is important to practice protected sex to avoid contracting HIV and other STDs from your sexual partners.
 Always be careful when handling medical equipment.

 So what are the symptoms of HIV in men?